 Providers and entities with questions about the hardship extension process should contact the DHHS Division of Health Benefits Provider Ombudsman at Medicaid.ProviderOmbudsman@dhhs.nc.gov.

 Now.
 The extension of the connection deadline until January 1, 2023, allows additional time for health care providers to complete their technical onboarding process without being out of compliance with the HIE Act.
 However, please note that more than 5,000 facilities are in onboarding at this time.
 Providers should continue to work diligently to connect to NC HealthConnex.
-The NC HIEA will provide the General Assembly with a compliance-related report on providers' and organizations' connection efforts by March 2023.
+The NC HIEA provided the N.C.
+General Assembly with a compliance-related report on providers' and organizations' connection efforts in March 2023.